Sharp nonasymptotic bounds on the norm of random matrices with independent entries: Extensions and complements

 \end{cor}

 The Gaussian concentration property used above is specific to Gaussian variables.
 However, there are many other situations where strong concentration results are available \cite{BLM13}, and where similar results can be obtained.
-For example, if the Gaussian variables $g_{ij}$ are replaced by symmetric random variables $\xi_{ij}$ with $\|\xi_{ij}\|_\infty\le 1$ (this captures in particular the case of Rademacher variables), the conclusions of Corollary~\ref{cor:concmain} and \ref{cor:concrect} remain valid with slightly larger universal constants $c_\varepsilon,c_\varepsilon'$.
-This follows from the identical proof, up to the replacement of Gaussian concentration by a form of Talagrand's concentration inequality \cite[Theorem 6.10]{BLM13}.
+For example, if the Gaussian variables $g_{ij}$ are replaced by symmetric random variables $\xi_{ij}$ with $\llVert \xi_{ij}\rrVert _\infty\le1$ (this captures in particular the case of Rademacher variables), Corollaries~\ref{corconcmain} and \ref{corconcrect} remain valid with slightly larger universal constants $c_\varepsilon,c_\varepsilon'$.
+This follows from the identical proof, up to the replacement of Gaussian concentration by a form of Talagrand's concentration inequality \cite{BLM13}, Theorem 6.10.

 In the case of bounded entries, however, a more interesting question is whether it is possible to obtain tail bounds that capture the variance of the entries rather than their uniform norm (which is often much bigger than the variance), akin to the classical Bernstein inequality for sums of independent random variables.
 We presently develop a very useful result along these lines.